ebikatsudon/VTubeStudio/FAQ.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/aniso_filter_on.png]]

-## VTube Studio keeps crashing randomly with error 0xc0000005
+## VTube Studio keeps crashing randomly after a while

 Usually this indicates a hardware issue, typically related to your RAM, CPU or motherboard.

+If you check the Windows Event Monitor, you may see it showing ` error 0xc0000005` as reason for the crash.

 In some cases, this can be fixed by modifying BIOS settings.
 For a full list of things you can try, check [this page](https://github.com/DenchiSoft/VTubeStudio/wiki/VTS-Crash-Issue-0xC0000005).